averrin/configs/awesome/tyrannical/README.md

 #### April 2016

-Tyrannical 1.0.0 have been released.
+Tyrannical 1.0.0 has been released.
 This is the first and last version for Awesome 3.5.
 Tyrannical is still in active developement and a brand new implementation will be released shortly after Awesome 3.6 is released.